 In the ever-changing landscape of higher education, understanding the perspectives of students and responding to their issues in a timely fashion is crucial to maintaining academic superiority and enriching the student experience as a whole.
-With advancements in technologies like Natural Language Processing (NLP), educational institutions now have the ability to collect, process, and extract useful knowledge from large textual data sets.
-This project aims to develop a software program that uses topic modeling methods to analyze student comments about university performance in hopes of shedding light on common issues and areas of improvement.
+With advancements in technologies like Natural Language Processing (NLP), educational institutions now have the

+Comments about university performance in hopes of shedding light on common issues and areas of improvement.

 The essence of this project lies in the application of NLP to transform unstructured textual comments into structured, actionable data.
-Student comments tend to offer insightful feedback on different aspects of university life, such as academic programs, faculty performance, campus facilities, administrative services, and extracurricular activities.
+Student comments tend to offer insightful feedback on different aspects of university life, academic such as programs, faculty performance, campus facilities, administrative services, and extracurricular activities.
 Yet, manually sifting through this feedback is a daunting task, considering the large number and diversity of responses.
 This is where topic modeling, a powerful unsupervised learning technique, comes into play.

-Topic modeling is an analytical method for exposing the inborn thematic arrangement inside a document spool.
-Employing algorithms like Latent Dirichlet Allocation (LDA) allows identifying inherent topics contained everywhere in the set of data sets.
-These subjects are expressed in collections of analogous terms and are in turn showing road summaries about top issues as well as key points raised by learners.
+Topic modeling is an analytical method for exposing the inborn thematic arrangement inside a document pool.
+Employing algorithms like Latent Dirichlet Allocation (LDA) allows identifying inherent topics contained everywhere in the set of datasets.
+These subjects are expressed in collections of analogous terms and are in turn showing broad summaries about top issues as well as key points raised by learners.

-Literature review
+Literature Review